revbayes/revbayes.github.io/tutorials/mcmc/index.md

     R = \text{min}\Bigg[1, \underbrace{\frac{P(X \mid \theta ^{\prime})}{P(X \mid \theta )}}_{\text{likelihood ratio}} \cdot \underbrace{\frac{ P(\theta ^{\prime})}{P(\theta)}}_\text{prior ratio} \cdot \underbrace{\frac{P(\theta \mid \theta ^{\prime})}{P(\theta ^{\prime} \mid \theta)}}_\text{proposal ratio} \Bigg]\end{aligned}$$

-    The acceptance probability, $R$, is either equal to one or the product of three ratios’ so long as that product is less than one (because $R$ is a probability, so it cannot be greater than one).
+    The acceptance probability, $R$, is either equal to one or the product of three ratios' so long as that product is less than one (because $R$ is a probability, so it cannot be greater than one).
     So, what are these three ratios?